harmony-one/crosschain-api/webserver/README.md

 - `oneAddress`: the address of the wallet owned by the private key in the Harmony wallet format i.e. `oneaxxxxxxxx`
 - `routerContract` : This is a string with the writing approval for Viper's swap router contract
 - `fromTokenContract` : This is a string with the transaction approval for the account swapping in Viper

+_You can see an example of this call in the `viper_swap.js` file in the [scripts folder](https://github.com/harmony-one/crosschain-api/tree/dev/scripts) of this repo_

 ### **`POST /swap/bridge-out`**